sdanielzafar/databricks_loganalytics/README.md

-# databricks_loganalytics
+# Integrate Databricks and Azure Log Analytics
-Send logs from Databricks Notebook to Azure Log Analytics
+Send logs from Databricks Notebook to Azure Log Analytics, join with ADF logs.